Analyses / UNH

 Is UNH a buy right now?

-UnitedHealth Group Inc's current read is a quality_consolidation setup with 68 confidence over a 3-6 months horizon.
-Valuation: fair_to_slightly_overvalued.
+UnitedHealth Group Inc's current read is a Quality growth at premium; recovery play on margin pressure. setup with 62 confidence over a 6-12 months horizon.
+Valuation: Overvalued on near-term metrics; fair on long-term growth..
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is UNH overvalued?